PII vs PI: Know What the Differences Are

 However, PII encompasses more than these details.
 It also includes information like Social Security numbers, banking details, and medical records.

-PII can be categorized into two types: sensitive and non-sensitive.
+PII can be categorized into two types: sensitive information and non-sensitive information.

-For instance, it involves combinations of names with Social Security Numbers, driver's license numbers, banking numbers, and medical records.
+For instance, it involves combinations of names with Social Security Numbers, driver's license numbers, banking numbers, and medical information.
 If this information falls into the wrong hands, it can have serious consequences.

 On the other hand, non-sensitive personal information includes data such as residential location (e.g., zip code), gender identity, race/ethnicity, date of birth, and name.
 Individually, this information may not appear significant.